 Articles From the Chairman - Avner Shalev

-In the spirit of the Jewish tradition of "Vehigadeta Lebincha" ("And you will tell your children"), Yad Vashem places a heavy emphasis on educating the younger generations about the Holocaust.
-More than ever before, today's youth are expressing a keen interest in their own personal history and identity.
-We at Yad Vashem have always believed that it is our responsibility to provide Jewish youngsters with the history of the Holocaust from a Jewish perspective.
-Yad Vashem is addressing this need by developing the tools needed to perpetuate the dialogue between past, present and future.
-Today, new technologies and display systems expand the horizons of communication.
-The generation of the future is immersed in a world of stimulating, high-impact media.
-We must relate to the visitors of the 21st century in their language.
+In the spirit of the Jewish tradition of "Vehigadeta Lebincha" ("And you shall tell your children"), Yad Vashem places great emphasis on educating the younger generations about the Holocaust.
+Despite – or perhaps because of – the breakdown of borders and boundaries, today, more than ever before, young people are expressing a keen interest in their own personal history and identity.
+Yad Vashem is addressing this need by harnessing technology and constantly expanding the horizons of communication to perpetuate the dialogue between past, present and future.

-Yad Vashem is the pioneer of Holocaust museums world-wide.
-By preserving its Jewish character within the universal context, and yet maintaining an authentic voice composed of testimonies, diaries, artifacts and other documentation, Yad Vashem paves the way for a better future.
+Yad Vashem is a pioneer of Holocaust museums worldwide.
+By preserving its Jewish character within the universal context, and yet maintaining the authentic individual voice emanating from testimonies, diaries, artifacts and other documentation, Yad Vashem continues to pave the way for a brighter future.